-Services that are covered for you What you must pay when you get these services Home infusion therapy (continued) "Medicare Part B prescription drugs" within this Medical Benefits Chart for more coverage information.
+Services that are covered for you What you must pay when you get these services Home infusion therapy (continued) health agency care" and "Medicare Part B prescription drugs" within this Medical Benefits Chart for more coverage information.
 If you receive additional services, cost-sharing for those services may apply.
 Many home infusion drugs are covered under Part D prescription drug benefit.
 Prior authorization rules may apply.

-Hospice care

-You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
+Hospice care In-Network You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
-Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
-Your hospice doctor can be a network provider or an out-of-network provider.
+Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original provider or an out-of-network provider.

-- Drugs for symptom control and pain relief
+• Drugs for symptom control and pain relief

-- Short-term respite care

-- Home care
+- Short-term respite care - Home care